openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata {#server_metadata_mso_mdoc}

+Cryptographic algorithm names used in the `cryptographic_suites_supported` parameter SHOULD be one of those defined in [@!ISO.18013-5].

 The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `doctype`: REQUIRED.
 String identifying the Credential type, as defined in [@!ISO.18013-5].